-- NVIDIA NVSwitch is supported only on the hardware platforms, vGPUs, and Linux with KVM releases listed in NVIDIA NVSwitch On-Chip Memory Fabric Support.
+- NVIDIA NVSwitch is supported only on the hardware platforms, vGPUs, and hypervisor software releases listed in NVIDIA NVSwitch On-Chip Memory Fabric Support.
 Otherwise, only direct connections are supported. - Only time-sliced vGPUs are supported.
 MIG-backed vGPUs are not supported. - PCle is not supported. - SLI is not supported.